Im Gyeong-eop: Second Manchu invasion of Korea

 The same year Im returned to his position, the Manchus entered Joseon Korea after constant political pressures failed to suppress the nation.
-Im tied the Manchu forces down at Beakma Fortress and requested reinforcements from the capital, but Kim Ja-jeom, a minister who desired the crown, corrupted the message and the Manchu forces headed south.
+Im tied the Manchu forces down at Beakma Fortress and requested reinforcements from the capital, but Kim Chajŏm, a minister who desired the crown, corrupted the message and the Manchu forces headed south.

 Soon enough, Namhansanseong (in which the king had fled to) was surrounded by Manchu forces and King Injo surrendered.
 At that time Im moved his forces to the surrounded capital, and even managed to behead one of the Manchu Generals (要槌, nephew of Hong Taiji), but failed to reach the enemy in time before the surrender.
 Although Im was called to the Manchu Emperor for beheading his nephew, he was freed because of the recognition of his noble efforts to protect his king and country (not to mention the fact that Im was not aware of the surrender at the time).
 Im lamented that if he had at least 20,000 men instead of the paltry 3,000, he would have headed north to invade Mukden (then-Qing capital) himself, which may have changed the outcome of the war.

 After war and deceit

 In 1637, the Manchu Qing Empire requested reinforcements from Joseon to defeat Ming forces, and Im was sent as the Naval relief force.
 However, Im, wanting to repay Joseon's defeat during the Invasion, secretly sent a message to the Ming forces, revealing the Manchu plan and diminishing Ming casualties and worsening Manchu casualties.

 In 1640, he was again sent as reinforcements to the Qing but again he used a Buddhist monk as a messenger to the Ming to replay his double-sided plan.
 This way, the Joseon forces never actually engaged with the Ming in combat, while the Manchus did most of the fighting.
 The following year he returned to Seoul where suspicious Qing influence made him lose his rank.
 However, he soon regained another governmental position.

 However, in 1642, a Ming general affiliated with Im surrendered to the Manchus, thus revealing Im's relations with Ming forces.
 The Manchus immediately sent an arrest force in Korea, who seized Im Gyeong Eop and transported him to Beijing.
-However, in Hwanghae province he managed to escape and entered a Buddhist Shrine, where he disguised himself as a monk, only to escape to the Ming a year later.
+However, in Hwanghae Province he managed to escape and entered a Buddhist Shrine, where he disguised himself as a monk, only to escape to the Ming a year later.